 As 1st crack subsides, the coffee will slowly cease to pop, the smoke will all but completely subside and the only thing you will hear is the swishing of the coffee in the drum.
-At this point the coffee is still very hard and really not useable for anything.
-The coffee is still semi-green and will have a strong grassy flavor if you try to drink it now.
-We need to keep going a bit for this roast in this guide.
+At this point the coffee is still very hard and may be considered if you prefer a light roast.
+The coffee is still semi-green and may have a stronger grassy flavors.
+We will keep going a bit for this roast in this guide.
 Feel free to experiment with these early roast flavors.

 Lets monitor our temperature and ride it out.
 We still should be 10 to 25 degrees below our initial temp depending upon the green load. (see above).

 In our 2Lb example in the 4Lb drum, we are looking for 2nd crack to occur at around 14 minutes.
 As we approach second crack, the coffee will increase in temperature automatically without you raising the heat.
 Not a lot but it will slowly begin to creep up.
 Maintain your temperature and start watching for the white smoke again.

 This is the final release of moisture and oils.
 We should start seeing the smoke again, a minute or two before the second crack actually starts.